DubFriend/jquery.input-group/README.md

 </group>
 ```

-Within this basic outline jquery.input-group aims to be as flexible as possible
+Within this basic outline jquery.input-group aims to be as flexible as possible,
 allowing a wide range of structures, and is designed to work with Bootstrap
 form groups